CAC presents finalists for 5-year appointments to the UH Board of Regents

-HONOLULU – The Candidate Advisory Council (CAC) for the University of Hawai‘i Board of Regents has presented a list of candidates to Gov. David Ige to fill one City and County of Honolulu seat, one At‐Large seat, and one Kaua‘i County seat for 5‐year appointments, beginning July 1, 2017, subject to confirmation by the Hawai‘i State Senate.
+HONOLULU – The Candidate Advisory Council (CAC) for the University of Hawaiʻi Board of Regents has presented a list of candidates to Gov. David Ige to fill one At-Large seat and one Maui County seat for 5-year appointments, beginning July 1, 2018, subject to confirmation by the Hawaiʻi State Senate.

 The finalists for these seats are:

 3. Randolph G. Moore

 2. Sheri-Ann P. Daniels